 Step 2

-Under Signature Line, go to Microsoft Office Signature Line.
+Under Signature line, go to Microsoft Office signature line.

 Step 3

-Now a window opens where you enter your name, your position and your email address and then click on okay.
+Now a window opens where you enter your name, your position and your e-mail address and then click on okay.

 Step 4